onaisali4952/Graph-Theory-Project-Semester-5/README.md

   2) DFS
   3) Augmenting Flow Algorithm

-File C is a document that hold research into real world applications of the three algorithms from part B
+The attached powerpoint holds research into real world applications of the three algorithms from part B